Bruce Hurst: 1976–1979: Minor leagues

+1980–1981: MLB debut and time in Triple-A

-Hurst made his major league debut on April 12, 1980, coming on in relief in the second game of the season and giving up five earned runs in an inning of work in an 18-1 blowout at the hands of the Milwaukee Brewers.
-He made six more appearances, all starts, before being optioned back to Pawtucket with a 10.57 ERA.
-He returned to the majors in August, ending the season with a 2-2 record and 9.10 ERA at the major league level.
+Hurst made Boston's opening day roster in 1980.
+He made his major league debut on April 12, coming on in relief in the second game of the season and giving up five earned runs in an inning of work in an 18–1 blowout at the hands of the Milwaukee Brewers.
+He made six more appearances, all starts, before being optioned to the Pawtucket Red Sox of the International League on May 14.
+He went 8–6 for Pawtucket over the next three months with a 3.94 ERA, with Boston recalling him in August to the parent club.
+He ended 1980 with ending the season with a 2–2 record and 9.10 ERA at the major league level.

+Returning to Pawtucket for the 1981 season, Hurst went 12–7 with a 2.87 ERA.
+In Pawtucket, he played in the longest professional baseball game, with 32 innings played on April 18 and 19 against the Rochester Red Wings, with the final inning played later on June 23.
+Hurst came on as a reliever for the 28th inning and pitched five innings without giving up a run, later recollecting striking out Cal Ripken Jr. on a breaking ball at 4 a.m. prior to the league's commissioner ordering the suspension of play at the end of the inning.
+Bob Ojeda was credited with the win after pitching the 33rd inning on June 23.

-After spending the 1981 minor league season in Pawtucket, Hurst received a September call-up, going 2-0 in five starts with a 4.30 ERA.
+After spending the 1981 minor league season in Pawtucket, Hurst received a September call-up, going 2–0 in five starts with a 4.30 ERA.

+1982–1985

-Hurst became a regular in the Red Sox rotation in the 1982 season, starting 19 games with another nine relief appearances en route to a 3-7 record and a 5.77 ERA.
-He solidified his starting status the following season, going 12-12 with a 4.09 ERA across 32 starts and one relief appearance.
+Hurst became a regular in the Red Sox rotation in the 1982 season, starting 19 games with another nine relief appearances en route to a 3–7 record and a 5.77 ERA.
+He solidified his starting status the following season, going 12–12 with a 4.09 ERA across 32 starts and one relief appearance in 1983.